 The graduate assistant orientation is a mandatory program for all newly appointed graduate assistants and fellows and is held every fall and spring semester.
 For details on the next orientation, and all associated documents and information you are responsible for, visit the graduate assistant orientation page.

 To apply for Federal Financial Aid you must complete the Free Application for Federal Student Aid (FAFSA).
 You can complete the application on-line at www.fafsa.ed.gov.
 The UNH priority deadline for applying for financial aid is March 1.
 This is the date by which the FAFSA Application must be received by the Federal processor.
 However, students applying after March 1st will still be considered for the Federal Direct Loan, which is not subject to the priority deadline.
+Students filing FAFSA after the priority deadline, however, will not be considered for federal work study; those interested in federal work study opportunities must file their FAFSA prior to the March 1st deadline.

 Basic Eligibility Requirements